Notify me

 Mathematics is the cornerstone in the design and functionality of mechanical watch movements.

-Watches through most of their history were mainly based on functionality, such as the engineering involved in mechanical movements we looked at above, but engineering, and the mathematics behind it, are now often used for visual impact, which makes their function more about art than engineering, and there are many enthusiasts eager for something unusual, mechanically interesting and visually stunning.
+Watches through most of their history were mainly based on functionality, such as the engineering involved in mechanical movements I showed you above, but engineering, and the mathematics behind it, are now often used for visual impact and impressive feats of accomplishment, which makes their function more about marketing than engineering.
+There are many enthusiasts eager for a timepiece which is unusual, mechanically interesting and visually stunning.

 Here are some examples of aesthetically fascinating watches with a strong engineering influence: